-New Classroom Policies and Procedures
+Classroom Policies and Procedures

-To attend class, you must wear a face covering at all times except for designated breaks to eat or drink in designated areas.
+Effective August 23, 2021, face coverings are required indoors at all training locations regardless of your vaccination status.
+You must wear a face covering at all times except for designated breaks to eat or drink in designated areas.

 Face Covering Policy

 Based on available evidence and recommendations from the Centers for Disease Control and Prevention (CDC) as well as the World Health Organization, we have defined a Face Covering Policy for learners to establish appropriate safety standards in the classroom when required to wear them.

 All face coverings must meet each of the following specifications:

 - Consist of at least two layers of breathable material.